fivetran/dbt_google_ads_source/README.md

   * GclId

 ### Google Ads API Configuration
-To use this package, you will need to pull the following custom reports through Fivetran (you will notice `criteria_performance` and `click_performance` are omitted as these reports Adwords reports are not obtainable with the Google Ads API):
+To use this package, you will need to pull the following custom reports through Fivetran (you will notice `criteria_performance` and `click_performance` are omitted as these Adwords reports are not obtainable with the Google Ads API):

 * Destination Table Name: `final_url_performance`
 * Report Name: `LANDING_PAGE_VIEW`